joaoventura/pylibui/README.md

     ImportError: dlopen(...)
         Reason: image not found

-You have to explicitely say where libui's shared library is:
+You have to explicitely define where the system will find libui's shared lib.

     $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:../../libui/out/
     $ python3